open-sdg/open-sdg/docs/community.md

 ## Who is using this platform

-Below is a list of countries and localities that are currently using this platform.
+Below is a list of some of the countries and localities that are currently using this platform.
 If you know of an implementation that should be added to this list, please let us know via a GitHub pull request or issue.

 ### Countries